binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 but ideally, if you do need the port mapper running, consider upgrading to `rpcbind` for starters, then check the [`rpcbind` section](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind) below for countermeasures,

 The above changes to the two hosts files would be effective immediately.
-A restart of the port mapper would not be required in this case.
+A restart of the port mapper is not required in this case.

 There are further details around the `/etc/hosts.[deny & allow]` in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs)